TIM MARTENS

 Biographical note

-Dr. Martens received a BSc in economics from University of Mannheim, a MSc in economics from University of Amsterdam, and a PhD in accounting from University of Mannheim.
-During his PhD he was a visiting PhD student at Tilburg University and Columbia University.
-Before joining Bocconi, he worked as an assistant professor in accounting at Bayes Business School.
+I received a BSc in economics from University of Mannheim, a MSc in economics from University of Amsterdam, and a PhD in accounting from University of Mannheim.
+During my PhD I was a visiting PhD student at Tilburg University and Columbia University.
+Before joining Bocconi, I worked as an assistant professor in accounting at Bayes Business School.